 unclear product definition

-Poor product definition is very common in product development.
-It leads to confusion and chaos in the app development journey.
+A poorly defined product is a common issue in product development, often leading to confusion and chaos during the app development process.

-There are many cases where the dev team doesn’t know what to build while product managers are not clear about the exact product requirements.
-The research that you did during the strategy and planning phase will come in handy.
+In many cases, the development team is unclear on what to build, while product managers lack precise product requirements.
+The research conducted during the strategy and planning phase is essential here.

 SOLUTION